How does eG Enterprise Monitor Google Chromebooks Group?

 To pull useful metrics related to the services, the eG agent needs to be configured with a JSON key file, also known as a service account key, that contains authentication credentials for a service account created in the project.
 When you create a service account in any of the projects in GCP, you have an option to create a private key for that service account in the form of a JSON file.
 The JSON key file includes information such as email address, unique identifier (private key ID), and the private key of the service account.
 The JSON key file is used to identify and verify a service account.
 The following sections will explain how to create a service account and generate key file for the same.
 To download the key associated with the created service account, do the following:

 1. Choose the service account for which you want to download the key in the list of service accounts (see Figure 6).
-Click on the service account name to open its details.
+Click the service account name to open its details.
 This will invoke Figure 7:

 Figure 7 : The details of selected service account

 2. In the Service account details page, navigate to the Keys tab.
 Under the Keys tab section, you can see a list of existing keys, if any.
-To create a new key, click on the Add Key dropdown and select the Create new key option.
+To create a new key, click the Add Key dropdown and select the Create new key option.

-3. Next, select the JSON key type in the prompt that appears and click on the Create button (see Figure 8).
+3. Next, select the JSON key type in the prompt that appears and click the Create button (see Figure 8).

 Figure 8 : Creating the private key